gromacs/gromacs/docs/user-guide/mdp-options.rst

    system, *e.g.* a water slab (see Engin et al. J. Chem.
 Phys.
 B 2010).

+.. mdp:: pull-group1-sliced

+   .. mdp-value:: no

+      No slicing of the pull group.
+All the following pull options will be ignored (and if present in the :ref:`mdp` file, they will unfortunately generate warnings).

+   .. mdp-value:: yes

+      Pull group will be sliced in x coordinate.
+Force will be applied only on the atoms in the slice.

+.. mdp:: pull-group1-slice-x-min

+   (0.0) \[nm\]
+   the x coordinate for the beginning of the slice.

+.. mdp:: pull-group1-slice-x-max

+   (0.0) \[nm\]
+   the x coordinate for the end of the slice.

 .. mdp:: pull-coord1-type

    .. mdp-value:: umbrella